4 Characters session, BackPocket Recorders, Melbourne 2010: Ken, Paul, Rod & Stafford

 Once upon a time they threw in the Day Jobs and… but we’ll get to that in a moment.
 Let’s start further back, into the mists of time…

-Rod Crundwell and Stafford Sanders met in first year high school in 1965 and discovered a shared passion for music and Not Paying Attention.
-In the late 1970s they threw in their Day Jobs in an ill-advised tilt at fame, roping in Paul Fenton and Ken Stephenson too late to save the Sydney-based wannabe popstars from oblivion - for all the usual reasons.
-But not before they wore sailor suits on Countdown and survived some memorable experiences.
-You’ve seen Spinal Tap, you know the sort of thing.
+Rod Crundwell and Stafford Sanders met in first year high school 1965 - discovering a shared passion for music and Not Paying Attention.
+In the late 1970s they threw in their Day Jobs in an ill-advised tilt at fame, roping in Paul Fenton and Ken Stephenson too late to save the Sydney-based wannabe popstars from crashing and burning for all the usual reasons.
+But not before they wore sailor suits on Countdown and survived some bizarre experiences.

-After the crash-and-burn, Ken headed for Melbourne, designed software, played and produced with various bands and big names – and of course set up BackPocket Records.
-Rod and Paul also kept playing, but in Sydney – with some top acts including goodtime rockers On The Prowl (formerly “Ol’ 55”), who also featured Kim Constable.
-Stafford veered off into other forms of writing – journalism, radio and TV satire, and stage musicals.
+After the breakup, Ken headed for Melbourne, designed software, played and produced with various bands and names – and of course set up BackPocket Records.
+Rod and Paul also kept playing, but in Sydney – with some top acts including goodtime rockers On The Prowl (formerly “Ol’ 55”), who also featured veteran bassist Kim Constable.
+Stafford veered into other forms of writing – journalism, radio and TV satire, and stage musicals – and more recently a published novel.

-In late 2010 Rod and Stafford invited Kim to join their live Sydney lineup.
-They’ve written more songs and played some of Sydney’s best semi-acoustic venues.
-More recordings are in the pipeline.
+In 2010 Rod and Stafford invited Kim to join their live Sydney lineup.
+They’ve played some of Sydney’s best semi-acoustic venues, and won rave notices for their energetic, eccentric live sets at the Northern Beaches and Kangaroo Valley festivals (also presenting songwriting workshops) and in joint performances with the Solidarity and Ecopella choirs at public events.

 While the Men appreciate your support, rest assured they won’t give up the Day Jobs again – at least, not until they have enough super to live on.